oceanprotocol/provider/README.md

 FLASK_APP=ocean_provider/run.py
 PROVIDER_CONFIG_FILE=config.ini
-PROVIDER_ADDRESS=your ethereum address goes here PROVIDER_PRIVATE_KEY=the private key or string containing a dict of chain_id to private key pairs PROVIDER_FEE_TOKEN = address of ERC20 token used to get fees
+PROVIDER_ADDRESS=your ethereum address goes here PROVIDER_PRIVATE_KEY= the private key or string containing a dict of chain_id to private key pairs PROVIDER_FEE_TOKEN = the address of ERC20 token used to get fees, or string containing a dict of chain_id to token address pairs
 ```

 You might also want to set `FLASK_ENV=development`.
 Then run ```flask run --port=8030```